nuxt/nuxt/README.md

 ## Nuxt 3

-The evolution of Nuxt powered by Vite and Vue 3 is currently in beta and available on:
+The evolution of Nuxt powered by Vite and Vue 3 is currently in release candidate and available on:
 - GitHub: [nuxt/framework](https://github.com/nuxt/framework)
 - Documentation: [v3.nuxtjs.org](https://v3.nuxtjs.org)